monikachudyba/MachineLearningProjects/README.md

 > Prediction of house sale prices for King County, Washington in USA in 2015.
 - data cleaning and exploration;
 - interactive plot with *plotly* and *ipywidgets*;
+- removing ouliers with Isolation Forest;
+- Elastic Net hyperparameters adjustment and 3D results visualisation with Permutation Importance and *plotly*;
+> Final coefficient of determination: 69.84%
+- AdaBoost with different base estimators, hyperparameters tuning + 2D interactive plot visualisation with *plotly* and *ipywidgets*;
+> Final coefficient of determination: 81.78%
 > in progress...